songdejia/EAST/README.md

 The motivation of this version is to build a easy-training model containing train-eval-zipfile-computeF1.
 The version is ported from [argman/EAST](https://github.com/argman/EAST), from Tensorflow to Pytorch

-Now, the first three of the flow is done, and some bugs exists in compute F1 score script.
+Now, the first three of the flow is done, and some bugs exists in compute F1 score script.So you can only submit it to website

-You should use zipfile namely epoch_###_submit.zip in ./submit to submit on [website](http://rrc.cvc.uab.es/?ch=2&com=mymethods&task=1)
+You could use zipfile ./submit/epoch_###_submit.zip to submit on [website](http://rrc.cvc.uab.es/?ch=2&com=mymethods&task=1)

 ### Introduction
 This is a pytorch re-implementation of [EAST: An Efficient and Accurate Scene Text Detector](https://arxiv.org/abs/1704.03155v2).